microsoft/BotBuilder-V3/Connector/Securing your bot.md

 Some developers want to ensure that their bot's endpoint can only be called by the Bot Connector.

 To do this you should

 * configure your endpoint to only use HTTPS
-* accept your AppId/AppSecret using basic authorization
+* accept basic authorization with User: AppId Password: AppSecret

 If the Basic auth headers are missing you should return a 401 asking for basic authentication like this